Expert sniffer-dog Rhys-Jones has scoured Kāpiti Island for any sign of Argentine ants and given it the all-clear.

 The Conservation Dogs Programme, has a total of 31 pest detection dogs but Rhys-Jones is the only Argentine ant dog.

 The team were asked to check if the invasive ants had reached the Kapiti Island Nature Reserve after being found at the mainland stepping off point at Paraparaumu beach earlier this year.
+The pest issues in Markham can be gotten rid of.

 Widespread on the Coast